atlas-computing-org/formal-specification-ide/README.md

 ## How to use

+To add a manual annotation, either press the A key or click the Annotate button.
+Then, select one or more text ranges and hit Enter to create the new annotation.
+Alternatively, hit Escape or click Cancel Annotation to cancel.
+A newly-created annotation does not have a description, but descriptions can always be edited by double-clicking the description text in the Annotations panel.

 Pressing 1, 2, 3, or 4 while hovering over an annotation adds (or
 overwrites) that score to the annotation.
 Pressing backspace clears